lingui/js-lingui/docs-old/tutorials/react.md

 The content or `origin` attributes is truncated in example above.
 It tells us from where the message was extracted.

-Now, take a look at format of messages.
-This is ICU Message Format.
-It's very powerful and extensible.
-It's bit difficult to write by hand (especially for complex cases like plurals), but that's the reason why we use babel preset - we use React components as we're used to and babel preset generates Message Format for us.

-Also, you may notice that components and html tags are replaced with indexed tags (`<0>`, `<1>`).
-This is a little extension to ICU MessageFormat which allows rich-text formatting inside translations.
-Components and their props remains in the source code and doesn't scare our translators.
-Also, in case we change just a className, we don't need to update our message catalogs.
-How cool is that?

 As I said, we're going to have a short break now, because we'll send Czech message catalog to our translator.
 They'll do their job and send us translations.